Z0ck0/Z0ck0/README.md

 💞️ Collaboration: Open to open-source testing projects.
 Let's work together for high-quality software.

-📫 Contact Me: You can reach me via email at zzdimitrievski@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/zoran-dimitrievski/).
+📫 How to reach me... zzdimitrievski@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/zoran-dimitrievski/).

 #### 💪 Skills
 - Agile Methodologies